7 best payment systems for small business transactions in 2025

 Key features: POS hardware and software, custom integrations

-Clover specialises in customised POS software and hardware to support in-person payments and inventory management.
-Its range of hardware and software solutions includes POS terminals and mobile payment devices.
-It also offers business management tools, including employee management, customer loyalty programs, and reporting.
+Clover specialises in customised POS systems for in-person payments and inventory management.
+Its range of hardware and software solutions includes POS terminals, mobile payment devices, and business management tools, such as employee management, customer loyalty programs, and reporting features.

 PayPal